 Charisma is a magnetic energy — a quality that expresses confidence and strength, arousing loyalty and admiration from others.

 Some people are born with a natural charisma and an outgoing personality that magnetically attracts others to them.
 However, charisma isn’t something that you necessarily have to be born with.
 It is rather something that can be acquired over time.
 Although it is something that can only be brought to life if you take the time to develop extraordinary poise and presence when in the company of others.
 In fact, you must develop a reputation for being knowledgeable, interesting and passionate.
 Only in this way will you derive the benefits that charisma has to offer.

-Charisma is an incredibly endearing quality because it will help you to win people over to your way of thinking.
+Charisma is an incredibly endearing quality because it will help you win people over to your way of thinking.
 Likewise it will help you win promotions and also develop deep friendships because of your uncanny ability to influence people with your words, deeds and actions.
 As such, having a charismatic personality will open the doors of opportunity as you build trust, support and win the respect of those around you.

-How to Develop Charisma
+13 Guidelines to Help You Develop Winning Charisma

 Developing charisma isn’t an easy process.
 It is something that will take some time and effort.
 However, your efforts will be well spent the moment you begin putting your charisma to action.